-However, which seem to be conserved are the differences between photoperiods.
-In Ostreococcus, starch degradation during winter photoperiod seems to be executed more slowly than during summer photoperiod and a higher content in starch is reached during summer photoperiod, as it has been also described in plants (Feugier & Satake, 2013; Geigenberger, 2011; Kötting et al., 2010; Sulpice et al., 2014),
+However, which seemed to be conserved were the differences between photoperiods.
+In Ostreococcus, starch degradation during winter photoperiod appeared to be executed more slowly than during summer photoperiod and a higher content in starch was reached during summer photoperiod, as it has been also described in plants (Feugier & Satake, 2013; Geigenberger, 2011; Kötting et al., 2010; Sulpice et al., 2014),

-The starch temporal program observed in Ostreococcus tauri (Fig. 39-A) aligns with the transcriptomics and proteomics data generated and analyzed in this thesis.
+The starch temporal program observed in Ostreococcus tauri (Fig. 39-A) aligned with the transcriptomics and proteomics data generated and analyzed in this thesis.
 Under both summer and winter photoperiods, starch content reached its maximum at midday, despite the abundance of enzymes involved in starch biosynthesis, like APL (ostta07g03440), peaking several hours later, toward end of the day (Fig. 39-B).
-The halt in starch increase and the subsequent decrease in its content can be attributed instead to the activation of the genes encoding enzymes involved in starch catabolism or degradation, like AMY (ostta10g00260).
-The consequently increase in abundance of the corresponding proteins during the second half of the day under both photoperiod is, thus, coincident with the decrement in starch content (Fig. 39-B).
+The halt in starch increase and the subsequent decrease in its content could be attributed instead to the activation of the genes encoding enzymes involved in starch degradation, like AMY (ostta10g00260).
+The consequently increase in abundance of the corresponding proteins during the second half of the day under both photoperiod was, thus, coincident with the decrement in starch content (Fig. 39-B).

-In chapter 3, gene-protein offsets were hypothesized to be affected by the photoperiod of entrainment and the biological process where those proteins are involved.
-Our findings show how temporal offsets of genes involved in the same biological process increase uniformly under short photoperiods, indicating a common regulation under seasonal cycles.
-In this metabolic pathway, offsets of APL (~4 h under both photoperiods) and AMY (8 h in summer and 12 h in winter) are different and they incremented in a differently range under short photoperiod (Fig. 39-B).
-This support previous results in plants, that suggest the hypothesis that synthesis and degradation of starch are complex processes that awere regulated by different mechanisms (Geigenberger, 2011; Hartman et al., 2023; Kötting et al., 2010).
-In addition, both APL and AMY protein abundance profiles are strongly coincident with their gene expression profile except for the described offset (Fig. 39-B), showing that a at least transcriptomic regulation is one of the mechanisms that may contribute to starch synthesis-degradation balance in Ostreococcus tauri as it has been observed previously with Arabidopsis and other plants as well (Finegan et al., 2022; Geigenberger, 2011; Kötting et al., 2010; Sorokina et al., 2011).
+In chapter 3, gene-protein offsets were hypothesized to be dependent on the photoperiod of entrainment and the biological process where those proteins are involved.
+Our results showed how temporal offsets of genes involved in the same biological process increased under short photoperiod, indicating a common regulation under seasonal cycles.
+In starch biosynthesis, offsets of APL (~4 h under both photoperiods) and AMY (8 h in summer and 12 h in winter) were different and they increased differently under short photoperiod (Fig. 39-B).
+This supported previous results in plants, that suggested that synthesis and degradation of starch were complex processes regulated by different mechanisms (Geigenberger, 2011; Hartman et al., 2023; Kötting et al., 2010).
+In addition, both APL and AMY protein abundance profiles were coincident with their gene expression profile, except for the described offset (Fig. 39-B), showing that at least transcriptional regulation was one of the mechanisms that might contribute to starch synthesis-degradation balance in Ostreococcus tauri as it has been observed in Arabidopsis and other plants (Finegan et al., 2022; Geigenberger, 2011; Kötting et al., 2010; Sorokina et al., 2011).

 Other metabolic pathways of Ostreococcus tauri showing periodic oscillations under diurnal and seasonal cycles